Unboxed-Software/solana-course/content/anchor-pdas.md

 ### 2. `MovieAccountState`

 First, let’s use the `#[account]` attribute macro to define the `MovieAccountState` that will represent the data structure of the movie review accounts.
-As a reminder, the `#[account]` attribute macro implements various traits that helps to handle the serialization and deserialization of the account, sets the discriminator for the account, and sets the owner of a new account as the program ID defined in the `declare_id!` macro.
+As a reminder, the `#[account]` attribute macro implements various traits that help with serialization and deserialization of the account, set the discriminator for the account, and set the owner of a new account as the program ID defined in the `declare_id!` macro.

 Within each movie review account, we’ll store the: